MicrosoftDocs/architecture-center/docs/solution-ideas/articles/intelligent-apps-using-azure-database-for-postgresql-content.md

     * The API can detect user language, key phrases used in a review, identify specific named entities and understand how customers really feel about products they purchased.
     * API responses are then saved back to the PostgreSQL database
 1. Deep learning NLP models can then be applied on the API insights from PostgreSQL - or the initial raw data - through Azure Machine Learning Studio
     * If you're approaching the machine learning component of this architecture with a no-code perspective, you can implement further text analytics operations on the data, like feature hashing, Word2Vector and n-gram extraction.
-Alternatively, you can use your favorite open-source NLP model if you prefer a code-first approach and run you model as an Experiment in Azure Machine Learning.
+Instead, you can use your favorite open-source NLP model if you prefer a code-first approach and run you model as an Experiment in Azure Machine Learning.
-    * Results from this further ML analysis is saved back to PostgreSQL
+    * Results from this further ML analysis are saved back to PostgreSQL
-1. Finally, human-interpretable insights can be explored in PowerBI through the PostgreSQL connector.
+1. Finally, human-interpretable insights can be explored in Power BI through the PostgreSQL connector.

 ## Solution Components

-* [Azure App Services](https://azure.microsoft.com/services/app-service/): A fully managed platform for quickly building, deploying and scaling web apps and APIs.
+* [Azure App Services](https://azure.microsoft.com/services/app-service/): A fully managed platform for quickly building, deploying, and scaling web apps and APIs.
 * [Azure Cognitive Services](https://azure.microsoft.com/services/cognitive-services/): Build intelligent application with a suite of AI services and APIs.
 * [Azure Database for PostgreSQL](https://azure.microsoft.com/services/postgresql/): With high availability up to 99.99% SLA and agile scalability, Azure Database for PostgreSQL allows you to focus on innovation.
-* [Azure Machine Learning Studio](/azure/machine-learning/overview-what-is-machine-learning-studio): Train, deploy and automate ML models in this web portal, covering both code-first and no-code perspectives.
+* [Azure Machine Learning Studio](/azure/machine-learning/overview-what-is-machine-learning-studio): Train, deploy, and automate ML models in this web portal, covering both code-first and no-code perspectives.
-* [PowerBI](https://powerbi.microsoft.com/): Create beautiful visualizations and discover hidden insights in your data with PowerBI.
+* [Power BI](https://Power BI.microsoft.com/): Create beautiful visualizations and discover hidden insights in your data with Power BI.

 ## Considerations

-Azure Cognitive Services Text Analytics API has a maximum size of 5120 characters for a single document and a maximum size of a single request being up to 1MB.
+Azure Cognitive Services Text Analytics API has a maximum size of 5120 characters for a single document and a maximum request size of 1 MB.
 [View the data and rate limits](/azure/cognitive-services/text-analytics/concepts/data-limits).

-Depending on the volume and velocity of data being ingressed, you can select 1 of 3 deployment modes; single server, flexible and Hyperscale (Citus).
+Depending on the volume and velocity of data being ingressed, you can select one of three deployment modes: single server, flexible, and Hyperscale (Citus).
 Assuming that you would be mining large workloads of customer opinions and reviews, Hyperscale is a recommended solution.
 Explore the [When to use Azure Database for PostgreSQL Learn Module](/learn/modules/intro-to-postgres/5-when-to-use-azure-database-postgres) to understand when to use each deployment mode.

 ## Security